Venice, Italy, Is Being Destroyed by Tourism and Flooding

 Huge Tourist Cruise Ships Full of Day Trippers

 The latest tourist fashion to blight Venice is the arrival of huge cruise ships.
 They dock right in the center, in St Mark’s Square.
 Their enormous bulk dwarfs surrounding buildings.
-Of course, not all passengers will disembark for a tour of Venice, but as each ship carries in excess of 25,000 people, even a small proportion visiting puts a strain on the city’s attractions.
+Of course, not all passengers will disembark for a tour of Venice, but as each ship carries in excess of 4,000 tourists, even a small proportion visiting puts a strain on the city’s attractions.

 Cruise-ship visitors disrupt “normal” tourist flows and they spend very little landside.
 Because of this, many Venetians are campaigning against cruise ships being able to dock in the heart of their city.

-Larger cruise ships with upwards of 50,000 passengers also visit Venice but these have to weigh anchor in special cruise terminals on the outskirts of the city.
+Larger cruise ships with over 12,000 people each (passengers and crew) also visit Venice but these have to weigh anchor in special cruise terminals on the outskirts of the city.
 The ships enormous size means they are too large to navigate the Grand Canal.

 Tourists Continue to Visit as Venice Declines